 Chinese workers prepare to load pipes onto a ship in the port of Lianyungang on Jan.
 14. Even if the United States reaches a trade deal with China, disputes with Japan, the European Union and others are sure to follow.

 Reports indicate that the United States and China are closing in on a trade deal that will block new tariffs on Chinese goods entering the United States.
-But, as we saw at the summit between President Donald Trump and North Korean leader Kim Jong Un in Hanoi, Vietnam, in late February, nothing is finished until signatures are put to paper — in this case, a formal trade agreement.
-It is a self-conscious hallmark of Trump's diplomatic style that unpredictability is a key element of negotiation, and wrong-footing the adversary is just part of the way in which one wins the best possible deal.
+But, as we saw at the summit between President Donald Trump and North Korean leader Kim Jong Un in Hanoi, Vietnam, in late February, nothing is finished until signatures are put to paper -- in this case, a formal trade agreement.